Saoirseyy/BiblioTech2026_postcards/README.md

 # Postcard Colour Classification

-Colour analysis pipeline developed for the BiblioTech Hackathon 2026 (Team 4 — Inked and Stamped).

-The 2026 edition of the KU Leuven BiblioTech Hackathon invited participants to work with two travel-related datasets from KU Leuven Libraries digitized collections, including a dataset of [Belgian historical postcards](https://kuleuven.limo.libis.be/discovery/collectionDiscovery?vid=32KUL_KUL:KULeuven&collectionId=81531489730001488&lang=en).
+During the 2026 KU Leuven BiblioTech Hackathon, our team Inked and Stamped worked on the [Belgian historical postcards](https://kuleuven.limo.libis.be/discovery/collectionDiscovery?vid=32KUL_KUL:KULeuven&collectionId=81531489730001488&lang=en) dataset from KU Leuven Libraries digitized collections.

-This repository focuses on the colour analysis pipeline I developed for 35,930 postcard images, with the goal of producing a more consistent and reusable colour labelling system.
+This repository presents the colour analysis pipeline I developed for 35,930 postcard images, with the goal of producing a more consistent and reusable colour labelling system.

 ## Overview